-- Article 1 The purpose of these rules is to establish items necessary for the performance of duties by the Audit Committee of the Company, in accordance with Companies Act Article 416 Section 1 Part 1 Subparagraph b), as well as the Ordinance for Enforcement of the Companies Act Article 112 Section 1. - 2 In these rules, "ENW" means a group of corporate entities consisting of the Company and its subsidiaries and affiliates, and "ENW Entity" means each entity that consists ENW.
+- Article 1 The purpose of these rules is to establish matters necessary for the performance of duties by the Audit Committee of the Company, in accordance with Companies Act Article 416 Section 1 Part 1 Subparagraph b), as well as the Ordinance for Enforcement of the Companies Act Article 112 Section 1. - 2 In these rules, "ENW" means a group of corporate entities consisting of the Company and its subsidiaries and affiliates, and "ENW company" means each entity that is part of the ENW.

-(Items regarding the directors and employees of the Company who assist in the duties of the Audit Committee of the Company)
+(Matters regarding the directors and employees of the Company who assist in the duties of the Audit Committee of the Company)

 - Article 2 The Company shall establish a Management Audit Department to assist in the duties of the Audit Committee of the Company.
-The directors of the Company shall not be assigned to assist in the duties of the Audit Committee of the Company. - 2 The director and staff of the Management Audit Department shall follow employment and work regulations for items not established by these rules.
+The directors of the Company shall not be assigned to assist in the duties of the Audit Committee of the Company. - 2 The director and staff of the Management Audit Department shall follow employment and work regulations for matters not established by these rules.

-(Items regarding the independence of the employees in the preceding article from the Corporate officers of the Company and items regarding ensuring the effectiveness of the instructions of the Audit Committee of the Company to such employees)
+(Matters regarding the independence of the employees in the preceding article from the Corporate Officers of the Company and matters regarding ensuring the effectiveness of the instructions of the Audit Committee of the Company to such employees)